Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 Filter out the following patient segments (that we consider to have erroneous data)

-- diastilic pressure is higher then systolic.
+- diastolic pressure is higher then systolic.
 - height is strictly less than 2.5%-percentile (use `pd.Series.quantile`.
 If not familiar with it – please read the docs)
 - height is strictly more than 97.5%-percentile
 - weight is strictly less then 2.5%-percentile